Muela de Ares

 Muela de Ares is a mountain in the province of Castellón (Valencian Community, Spain).
-It is one of the highest mountains of the Valencian Community, at 1348 meters elevation.
+It is one of the highest mountains of the Valencian Community, at 1,319 meters elevation.

 In eastern Spain, the term Muela (or Mola in Catalan) is used to define a mountain with a plane in its top.
-In the case of the Muela de Ares the area of this plane is roughly 2 sq. kilometers.
+In the case of the Muela de Ares the area of this plane is roughly 2 square kilometers.
 Near the Muela de Ares, 2 kilometers approximately, there is a twin Muela, called Muela del Vila, with the same characteristics.

 Both mountains are property of the municipality of Ares del Maestrat, which has recently rejected a plan for installing a wind farm on them.